-With chants of “Fire Tony!” ringing out from the crowd at the last few Chicago White Sox games, you’d be forgiven for wondering whether the demise of Hall of Fame manager Tony La Russa is imminent.
-From intentionally walking Trea Turner on a 1-2 count to leading batting orders with players barely above the Mendoza line, La Russa appears to be intent on throwing the proverbial rulebook out the window this season.
+With chants of “Fire Tony!” ringing out from the crowd at Chicago White Sox games for months, you’d be forgiven for wondering whether the exit of Hall of Fame manager Tony La Russa was imminent.
+From intentionally walking Trea Turner on a 1-2 count, to leading batting orders with players barely above the Mendoza line, La Russa appeared to be intent on throwing the proverbial rulebook out the window this season.
 If there is a method to his madness, I can’t work it out.

 Tony La Russa decided to intentionally walk Trea Turner on a 1-2 count with two outs, and then Max Muncy came up and hit a three run HR pic.twitter.com/uanxPJ1X1T